Little Caesars: Products

 Little Caesars produces a variety of pizzas.
 Several core menu items are part of the HOT-N-READY menu, designed to make popular items available for immediate carry-out, while others are considered either specialty pizzas or custom pizzas.
 In 2013, they added the Deep!
 Deep!
 Dish Pizza, a Detroit-style pizza, to the menu.

 Additional entrée options include flavored Caesar Wings and bread, such as Crazy Bread and Italian Cheese Bread.
 Select locations offer salads.
 All Little Caesars locations carry Pepsi products.
+Little Caesars also sells brownies.

-In 1996, they introduced Pizza by the Foot, which was a three-foot-long rectangular pizza.
-The product has since been discontinued; however, its equivalent Pizza by the Meter has been sold in the Saudi Arabian market since the 90s and is a very popular product.
+In 1996, they introduced Pizza by the Foot, a three-foot-long rectangular pizza.
+The product has since been discontinued; however, its equivalent, Pizza by the Meter, has been sold in the Saudi Arabian market since the 90s and is a top-rated product.
 On occasion, Little Caesars releases limited time offers.
 In 2014, they introduced the Soft Pretzel Crust Pizza, and in 2015, the "Bacon Wrapped Deep!
 Deep!
 Dish Pizza."

 In May 2019, Little Caesars began testing a pizza with meatless sausage made by Impossible Foods.

 In June 2020, Little Caesars reintroduced Stuffed Crazy Bread.
 They first introduced it in 1995.
 The original Crazy Bread was first introduced in 1982.

+As of May 15, 2023, Little Caesars introduced Crazy Puffs in Canada as a handheld snack made with pizza dough filled with cheese, pepperoni, and sauce, topped with garlic sauce and herbs.
+They later launched in the U.S. on March 11, 2024, offering both pepperoni and cheese varieties.

 Sponsorships

-In September 2022, Little Caesars became the Official Pizza Sponsor of the National Football League.
+In September 2022, Little Caesars became the official pizza sponsor of the National Football League.

 Community programs

 Love Kitchen

 The Little Caesars Love Kitchen is a kitchen on wheels that serves pizza to those in need.
-Former Presidents Bill Clinton and George H. W. Bush recognized the Love Kitchen by awarding Little Caesars with The President's Volunteer Action Award Citation.

-Veterans Program

-In 2006, Little Caesars started its Veterans Program, which provides incentives to honorably discharged veterans looking to open their own business when transitioning back to civilian life or seeking a career change.
-Mike Ilitch was inspired to start the program after hearing a story about a veteran, who lost both legs in the war, returning to civilian life.